niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 types that use them.
 Type definitions may include suggested aliases, such as dob for BirthDate, where appropriate.

+## 4.2 Formats
+The property description says:
+- *The type of the property will define the value’s structure (e.g., free text or a specific date format).*

+An information value is the essential content of a property.
+In the case of time, the information is POSIX time, defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
+All text representations of a time are equivalent, and the text is discarded when a time value is read from a message into an application.
+The following values are equivalent:
+- information: 1683776635
+- UTC: "05/11/2023 @ 3:43am"
+- RFC 822: "Thu, 11 May 2023 03:43:55 +0000"
+- ISO 8601, RFC 3339: "2023-05-11T03:43:55+00:00"

+Format options for several kinds of information, for example IP address, MAC address, UUID, etc. can specify a verbose text value to use in messages instead of the concise information value.

-## 4.2 Class Extension and Augmentation
+## 4.3 Class Extension and Augmentation

-## 4.3 Composition
+## 4.4 Composition

 *(biometric domain example)*

-## 4.4 Data Formats and Serialization Styles
+## 4.5 Data Formats and Serialization Styles

 # Appendix A. JADN Metamodel